mnowrouz/Conjur_Policy_Reference/Grant/README.md

 Use `!grant` when you want to:

 * Add a user to a group (e.g., `alice` → `app-users`)
-* Add one group to another group (e.g., `interns` → `developers`)
+* Give a host access to secrets via the Safe’s consumers group
-* Add a group to a layer for access control in application environments
+* Give a host permission to authenticate to Conjur using a defined authenticator

 ---